 Once you have you have set your connection to your Postgres Database and installed Postgis you're ready to start playing with OSM data.

 First, I decided to do the analysis on street segments (between two intersections) and not on the whole streets, because if you have ever been in the US you know that a street can be very...very long.
 So I used Postgis within an SQL script to create the list of segments with their geography.

 Secondly, I extracted all the POI (points of interests) from the tables ways and nodes (still with SQL script) and I classified them into several categories: shop, entertainment, transport, amenity...
 What do I call a POI?
 This a way or a node with an interesting tag which enables us to classify it in one of the previous categories.

-Now, I have everything I need to create caracteristic features for our segments.
-Here is a (non-exhaustive) list of all the indicators I thought about but if some others come to your mind please feel free to comment and we will improve the model together:
+Now, I have everything I need to create characteristic features for our segments.
+Here is a (non-exhaustive) list of all the indicators I thought about but if some others come to your mind please feel free to reach out to me and we can improve the model together: